Mohdmaazekram/MarketPlace-Outstanding-DashBoard/README.md

    TCS (Tax Collected at Source)\
    Shipping fees (including tax)\
    Commission fees (including tax)\
-   Other deductions\
+   Other deductions

 The team requires a dashboard to efficiently track and analyze this data.
 The key functionalities needed for the dashboard include:\

-Monthly Payment Summary: Display the total amount of payments received for each month.
+Monthly Payment Summary: Display the total amount of payments received for each month.\
-Outstanding Amount: Show the outstanding amounts for each month.
+Outstanding Amount: Show the outstanding amounts for each month.\
 Detailed Breakdown: Provide a detailed view of deductions, fees, and charges per order.

-The objective is to create a user-friendly and dynamic dashboard that allows the marketplace team to easily monitor and manage their financials, ensuring they have timely insights into payments and outstanding amounts for effective decision-making.
+**Solution:

-* Developed an automated dashboard solution forthe Marketplace team to process payment details from various e-commerce platforms like Amazon, Flipkart, Tatacliq, Myntra, etc.
+* Developed an automated dashboard solution for the Marketplace team to process payment details from various e-commerce platforms like Amazon, Flipkart, Tatacliq, Myntra, etc.

 * Utilized BigQuery and SQL queries to transform unstructured data from Excel sheets into a structured format.